byllc/Resume/README.md

 ### Software Developer / Systems Administrator, Academic Software Plus / Liaison Intl.
 **August 2009-August 2011**
-* Senior Software Developer:
+* Senior Software Developer: Was hired to help architect a college admissions portal in Ruby on Rails
-* Application Deployment:
+* Application Deployment: Provided significant expertise in Ruby application deployment
-* Systems Administration:
+* Systems Administration: General linux system administration and support for other members of the team

-Helped design, maintain and deploy a large-scale software suite for processing college applications for graduate admissions offices.
-My primary role was to develop and maintain a real time ETL platform to coordinate data between a large suite of active web applications.
+* Enterprise Architect: Designed maintained and deployed a real time ETL solution in Ruby to coordinate data between a large suite of college applications portals and our admissions application.

 ### Application Support and Deployment Engineer, Engine Yard Inc.
 **May 2008 - August 2009**
-* Application Support
-* Deployment
-* Systems Administration
-* Customer Support
-Application Support Engineer: Troubleshooting and configuring mission critical applications and environments spread across multiple large scale computing clusters.
-Responsibilities included developing and maintaining various internal software projects related to the interactive management of clusters and applications.

-Deployment Engineer: As a member of the application deployment team we deployed every application residing on the company clusters.
-At the time I had personally deployed and/or helped maintain hundreds of applications utilizing a myriad  technologies, including but not limited to Rails, Merb, Sinatra, Rails, PHP, and Java
+* Application Support: Provided systems and code level applications and technical support for Ruby/Rails/PHP/SQL and supporting technologies
+* Deployment: Spent several months as a member of our deployment team deploying a large number Rails applications
+* Systems Administration: Responsible for general linux system administration tasks, process monitoring, log rotation, performance troubleshooting etc..
+* Customer Support: Occasionally assisting customers on the phone or in person at public events with technical issues.

 ### Senior Software Developer, Object Insight Inc.
 **November 2007 - May 2008**